open-cluster-management-io/sdk-go/pkg/cloudevents/README.md

 		customerResourceCodec,
 	)

+// subscribe to a broker to receive the resources status from agents client.Subscribe(ctx, customerResourceHandler)

-// start a go routine to receive the resources status from agents go func() {
+// start a go routine to receive client reconnect signal go func() {
-	if err := client.Subscribe(ctx, customerResourceHandler); err != nil {
+    for {
+        select {
+        case <-cloudEventsClient.ReconnectedChan():
-		//TODO handle this error when subscribing the cloudevents failed }
+            // handle the cloudevents reconnect
+        }
+    }
 }()
 ```

-You may refer to the [cloudevents client integration test](../test/integration/cloudevents/source) as an example.

 ### Building a generic client on a manged cluster